-These are simple pointers to data, analogous to C pointers.
+Best Practices: These are simple pointers to data.
 Pointers are provided for interfacing with C and for specialized systems work.
 There is no length associated with it, and so there is no way for the compiler or runtime to do bounds checking, etc., on it.
 Most conventional uses for pointers can be replaced with dynamic arrays, out and ref parameters, and reference types.